Philosophy of History

 There are other desiderata governing a good historical work, and these criteria may change from culture to culture and epoch to epoch.
 Discerning the historian’s goals is crucial to deciding how well he or she succeeds.
 So discovering these stylistic and aesthetic standards that guide the historian’s work is itself an important task for historiography.
 This means that the student of historiography will naturally be interested in the conventions of historical writing and rhetoric that are characteristic of a given period or school.

-A historical “school” might be defined as a group of interrelated historians who share a significant number of specific assumptions about evidence, explanation, and narrative.
-Historiography becomes itself historical when we recognize that these frameworks of assumptions about historical knowledge and reasoning change over time.
-On this assumption, the history of historical thinking and writing is itself an interesting subject.
+A historical school might be defined as a group of interrelated historians who share a significant number of specific assumptions about evidence, explanation, and narrative.
+The Annales school, established by Marc Bloch and Lucien Febvre in the 1920s, represented a distinctive and fertile approach to social history (Burguière 2009), united by shared assumptions about both topics and intellectual approaches to the past.
+Historiography becomes itself historical when we recognize that frameworks of assumptions about historical knowledge and reasoning change over time.
+On this assumption, the history of historical thinking and writing is itself an important subject.
 How did historians of various periods in human history conduct their study and presentation of history?
 Under this rubric we find books on the historiography of the ancient Greeks; Renaissance historiography; or the historiography of German romanticism.
-Arnaldo Momigliano's writings on the ancient historians fall in this category (Momigliano 1990).
+Arnaldo Momigliano’s writings on the ancient historians fall in this category (Momigliano 1990).
 In a nutshell, Momigliano is looking at the several traditions of ancient history-writing as a set of normative practices that can be dissected and understood in their specificity and their cultural contexts.

 A second primary use of the concept of historiography is more present-oriented and methodological.
 It involves the study and analysis of historical methods of research, inquiry, inference, and presentation used by more-or-less contemporary historians.
 How do contemporary historians go about their tasks of understanding the past?
-Here we can reflect upon the historiographical challenges that confronted Philip Huang as he investigated the Chinese peasant economy in the 1920s and 1930s (Huang 1990), or the historiographical issues raised in Robert Darnton's telling of the Great Cat Massacre (Darnton 1984).
+Here we can reflect upon the historiographical challenges that confronted Philip Huang as he investigated the Chinese peasant economy in the 1920s and 1930s (Huang 1990), or the historiographical issues raised in Robert Darnton’s telling of a peculiar and trivial event, the Great Cat Massacre by printers’ apprentices in Paris in the 1730s (Darnton 1984).
 Sometimes these issues have to do with the scarcity or bias in the available bodies of historical records (for example, the fact that much of what Huang refers to about the village economy of North China was gathered by the research teams of the occupying Japanese army).
-Sometimes they have to do with the difficulty of interpreting historical sources (for example, the unavoidable necessity Darnton faced of providing meaningful interpretation of a range of documented events that appear fundamentally irrational).
+Sometimes they have to do with the difficulty of interpreting historical sources (for example, the unavoidable necessity Darnton faced of providing meaningful interpretation of a range of documented actions that appear fundamentally irrational).

 Second is the related fact that when Western historical thinkers—for example, Hegel, Malthus, Montesquieu—have turned their attention to Asia, they have often engaged in a high degree of stereotyping without much factual historical knowledge.
 The ideas of Oriental despotism, Asian overpopulation, and Chinese stagnation have encouraged a cartoonish replacement of the intricate and diverse processes of development of different parts of Asia by a single-dimensional and reductive set of simplifying frameworks of thought.
 This is one of the points of Edward Said’s critique of orientalism (Said 1978).
 So doing “global” history means paying rigorous attention to the specificities of social, political, and cultural arrangements in other parts of the world besides Europe.